gminn/nasa-hack-2020/README.md

-# nasa-hackathon-2020
+# Evacuation Situation

-Repo for the 2020 NASA Space Apps Hackathon
+This repo is the code behind our project for the 2020 NASA Space Apps Hackathon!
+See our project page [here](https://covid19.spaceappschallenge.org/challenges/covid-challenges/human-factors/teams/wace-beta/project).